dconixDev/voidrice/README.md

 DWM is great customizable Window Manager for Xorg and needs a bit of time to learn how to configure(in my opinion, less than others).

-DWM patches used in this build: *actualfullscreen, alttagsdecoration, attachaside, pertag, selfrestart, uselessgap, xrdb*
+DWM patches used in this build: *actualfullscreen, alttagsdecoration, attachaside, bottomstack, focusmaster, movestack, pertag, selfrestart, uselessgap, xrdb*

 ST patches used in this build: *clipboard, font2, scrollback*